-You can dive the Koh Samui and Koh Tao diving spots year round, but the very best conditions exist from May to September, which is when the resort areas on the Andaman coast have their low season.
+You can visit the Koh Samui and Koh Tao diving spots year round, but the very best conditions exist from March to September, which is when the resort areas on the Andaman coast have their low season.
 During these months you might experience visibility in excess of 30m.

 October to November brings the Northeast monsoon winds and surface swells to the islands, reducing visibility by about 30%.
 It's pretty rare that any daily dive trips are cancelled from here due to bad weather, but speedboat rides can be somewhat bouncy.